Image Slider

 Afternoon: Shibuya

-Make your way towards Shibuya, accessible on foot from Harajuku or by train.
-Experience the madness of Shibuya Crossing and say “hi” to the resident Hachiko statue, a local muster point for Tokyoites meeting up with friends.
+Make your way to Shibuya, which is accessible on foot from Harajuku or by train.
+Experience the energy of Shibuya Crossing and say hello to the famous Hachiko statue, a popular meeting spot for Tokyoites.

 Learn about some of the best ramen in Tokyo with a local expert, and join a Ramen Tour with Frank.
 Frank can teach you more about dining etiquette in Japan, as well as offer a wealth of knowledge on one of Japan’s most iconic dishes and different variants of the Japanese noodle soup.